awsdocs/aws-parallelcluster-user-guide/doc_source/multiple-queue-mode-slurm-user-guide.md

 ## Working with an available node<a name="multiple-queue-mode-slurm-user-guide-working-with-available-nodes"></a>

 An available node is backed by an EC2 instance\.
-By default, the node name can be used to directly ssh into the instance \(for example `ssh efa-st-c5n18xlarge-1`\)\.
+By default, the node name can be used to directly SSH into the instance \(for example `ssh efa-st-c5n18xlarge-1`\)\.
 The private IP address of the instance can be retrieved using the `scontrol show nodes nodename` command and checking the `NodeAddr` field\.
-For nodes that aren't available, the `NodeAddr` field shouldn't point to a running EC2 instance, but rather should be the same as the node name\.
+For nodes that aren't available, the `NodeAddr` field shouldn't point to a running EC2 instance\.
+Rather, it should be the same as the node name\.

 ## Job states and submission<a name="multiple-queue-mode-slurm-user-guide-job-states"></a>